William Glasser’s Reality Therapy and Choice Theory

 John, who’d recruited me and guided my career, called me into his office because a serious conflict between me and another manager had blown up into an angry shouting match.

-I expected to get my ass kicked.
-I deserved it.
+I expected to get my ass kicked, and I deserved it.

 Reality Takes an Unexpected Turn